garengh4/create-react-app/README.md

 Objects from React-Router-Dom
 - BrowserRouter component => utility components adds the router functionality; our components that need router functionality should be wrapped somehwere inside this component as children; usage pattern is similar to other utility components like => `React.StrictMode`
-- Inside thte BrowserRouter, we can have the "Routes" component (utility component => not really displayed but allows the inside Routte components to be displayed)
+- Inside the BrowserRouter, we can have the "Routes" component (utility component => not really displayed but allows the inside Routte components to be displayed)
-- "Route" components inside "Routes" are either displayed or not depending on whether the route matches thte URL path.
+- "Route" components inside "Routes" are either displayed or not depending on whether the route matches the URL path.
 ```
 <Routes>
   <Route path="/" element={<Home />} />